koobi41e/GameProject/README.md

 # GameProject
 Name: Untitled

-A fast-paced addicting game with high replayability.
+ACTION: "A fast-pace game with high replayability."
-A game for friends to play together, have fun, and make memories.
+MULTIPLAYER: "A game for friends to play together, have fun, and make memories."
-Players will need to think on their feet in order to dominate the competition!
+STRATEGY: "Players will need to think on their feet in order to dominate the competition!"